 A. Leasing Process

-The standard process to be used by UW System institutions when considering the leasing of property is outlined in section 4 of UW System Administrative Procedure (SYS) 910.A, Leasing Process.
+The standard process to be used by UW System institutions when considering leasing of property as a lessee is outlined in section 4 of UW System Administrative Procedure (SYS) 910.A, Leasing Process.

 B. Delegation of other real estate agreements

 Chancellors and the responsible business officer at each institution are delegated signature authority for the following real estate agreements: